kluctl/kluctl/docs/commands.md

 <!-- BEGIN SECTION "archive" "Misc arguments" true -->
 ```
   Misc arguments:
-    --output PATH                 Path to .tgz to write project to.
+    --output-archive PATH         Path to .tgz to write project to.
+    --output-metadata PATH        Path to .yml to write metadata to.
+If not specified, metadata is written into the
+                                  archive.
-    --reproducible                Make .tgz reproducible.
+    --reproducible                Make archive reproducible.
 ```
 <!-- END SECTION -->